KingzoSzn/KingzoSzn.github.io/index.md

 **24/12/20**

 This is the first Gantt chart we produced, after the project details having been released.
-It was quite sparse as our first sprint consisted of getting to grips with the documentation and code of the team whose work we had taken on board.
+It was quite abstracted as our first sprint consisted of getting to grips with understanding the specifications of the new project, especially in terms of the documentation and code of Team 14, the team whose work we have taken on board.

 ![image8](https://user-images.githubusercontent.com/72558765/106139235-182b1580-6165-11eb-9756-70c5064a8909.png)